eolandro/ogxboxSuite480/README.md

 * Navigate through menu using UP and DOWN.
 * A Button for ok.
 * B Button for return Menu.
-* Y Button apply/change pattern
+* Y Button apply/change pattern in test
+* X Button for increase Right Joystick thresholds
 * BACK Button for exit.

 ## Original Software